hbldh/bleak/docs/index.rst

 acting as GATT servers.
 It is designed to provide a asynchronous, cross-platform Python API to connect and communicate with e.g. sensors.

 Features
 --------

-* Supports Windows 10, version 16299 (Fall Creators Update)
+* Supports Windows 10, version 16299 (Fall Creators Update) or greater
 * Supports Linux distributions with BlueZ >= 5.43
 * OS X/macOS support via Core Bluetooth API, from at least OS X version 10.11

 Bleak supports reading, writing and getting notifications from GATT servers, as well as a function for discovering BLE devices.